 - Being the face and spokesperson of your company.

 Many extroverts thrive on these tasks.
-On top of it, you can profit from all the benefits that remote work has to offer.
+On top of that, you can profit from all the benefits that remote work has to offer.

 Where to Find Remote Jobs for Extroverts?